spring-projects/spring-integration-aws/README.md

 ### Inbound Channel Adapter

 The SQS Inbound Channel Adapter is a `message-driven` implementation for the `MessageProducer` and is represented with `SqsMessageDrivenChannelAdapter`.
 This channel adapter is based on the `org.springframework.cloud.aws.messaging.listener.SimpleMessageListenerContainer` to receive messages from the provided `queues` in async manner and send an enhanced Spring Integration Message to the provided `MessageChannel`.
-The enhancements includes `AwsHeaders.MESSAGE_ID`, `AwsHeaders.RECEIPT_HANDLE` and `AwsHeaders.RECEIVED_QUEUE` message headers.
+The enhancements include `AwsHeaders.MESSAGE_ID`, `AwsHeaders.RECEIPT_HANDLE` and `AwsHeaders.RECEIVED_QUEUE` message headers.

 The Java Configuration is pretty simple: